snizhanalviv/aepp-sdk-js/bin/CLI.md

   version     Get the status and version of the node running the chain mempool     Get memory pool of chain (transactions, that are not mined yet)
 ```
-These commands display basic information about the blockchain and require little explanation.
-Play moves backwards through the blockchain displaying blocks and transactions.
+These commands display basic information about the blockchain and require little explanation. `Play` moves backward through the blockchain displaying blocks and transactions.

 ## The inspect group
 The inspect command allows you to see inside various æternity types.
 Because each æternity type starts with two letters identifying what sort of thing it is, you can throw anything you like at inspect, and it will bravely try to do the right thing.